It was a blessed relief to hear someone speaking my language when I was in a foreign country.

 Acts of service

 When I pour a cup of cold water for a dry and thirsty soul, when I pick up a crying child to comfort, when I open a door for an elderly person with a walker, I have served God.
-I have spoken God’s language of Love.
+I have spoken God’s love language.

 God wants us to spend time with Him.
 He invites us and waits for us.
 He says, “Be still and know that I am God.”
 (Psalm 46:10).

 When we put aside our phones, social media, to-do lists, and Netflix, we are on our way to spending quality time with God.
-As we pay attention solely to God our creator, we are speaking God’s language of love.
+As we pay attention solely to Him, our creator, we are speaking one of God’slove languages.

 In the Song, Mary Did You Know, one line stands out.
 “When you’ve kissed your little baby, you have kissed the face of God.”
 When we wipe tears from a child’s eyes, when we hold the hand of a distressed widow, or when we gently cradle a baby in our arms, that physical touch speaks to God of our love for Him.